Lululemon (LULU)

 Same-Store Sales

 The change in a company's store base only tells one side of the story.
 The other is the performance of its existing locations and e-commerce sales, which informs management teams whether they should expand or downsize their physical footprints.
-Same-store sales provides a deeper understanding of this issue because it measures organic growth at brick-and-mortar shops for at least a year.
+Same-store sales gives us insight into this topic because it measures organic growth for a retailer's e-commerce platform and brick-and-mortar shops that have existed for at least a year.

 7. Gross Margin & Pricing Power